chrisruffalo/speedtrap/README.md

 * For an ${interval}:
 * * push a byte to the server
 * * wait for response, divide time by two for average one-way ping
-* Start status update thread (gets download/upload status, counts, and times)
+* Start websocket connection to monitor status
 * For an ${interval}:
 * * Download progressively larger chunks from the server
 * * Status responses update widgets in page
 * For an ${interval}:
 * * Upload chunks to the server
 * * Status responses update widgets in page
-* Clean up
+* Close websockets and requests

 ## Building and Running